-- OLS Language Assessment
+- OLS Language Assessment (mandatory)

-In order to monitor the language skills of all Erasmus+ students, they are required to participate in the Erasmus Plus Online Linguistic Support programme (OLS).
+To monitor the language skills of all Erasmus+ students, they are required to participate in the Erasmus Plus Online Linguistic Support programme (OLS).

 How does the language assessment work and who is it for?

-Erasmus+ mobility participants must take the assessment twice — before and at the end of their mobility period — in order to monitor their progress in the language of mobility.
+Erasmus+ mobility participants must take the assessment twice — before and at the end of their mobility period — to monitor their progress in the language of mobility.
 The online assessment assesses participants' language skills - listening, reading and writing - according to the Common European Framework of Reference for Languages (CEFR).

 What are the assessment steps?